-Since 1970 Professor Khalili has assembled, under the auspices of The Khalili Family Trust, eight of the world’s finest and most comprehensive art collections: Islamic art (700–2000); Hajj and the Arts of Pilgrimage (700–2000); Aramaic documents (353–324 bc); Japanese Art of the Meiji period (1868–1912); Japanese Kimono (1700– 2000); Swedish Textiles (1700–1900); Spanish Damascene Metalwork (1850–1900) and Enamels of the World (1700–2000).
-Together, the eight collections comprise some 35,000 works.
-Each of the eight collections is on its own merit the largest and most comprehensive in the world.
-The Khalili Collections will be fully represented in a series of 100 books, including exhibition catalogues, of which 72 have already been published.
+Since 1970, Professor Khalili has assembled, under the auspices of The Khalili Family Trust, eight of the world’s finest and most comprehensive art collections in their field: Islamic Art (700–2000); Hajj and the Arts of Pilgrimage (700–2000); Aramaic Documents (353–324 bc); Japanese Art of the Meiji Period (1868–1912); Japanese Kimono (1700– 2000); Swedish Textiles (1700–1900); Spanish Damascene Metalwork (1850–1900); and Enamels of the World (1700–2000).
+Together, these eight collections comprise some 35,000 works, and each collection is on its own merit the largest and most comprehensive in the world.
+Eventually, the Khalili Collections will be fully represented in more than 100 books, including exhibition catalogues, of which 72 have already been published.

-Professor Khalili is a frequent lecturer and has also made notable contributions to the scholarship of Islamic Art.
-In 1989, he founded the Nasser D. Khalili Chair of Islamic Art and Archaeology at the School of Oriental and African Studies (SOAS), University of London, the first of its kind in the world devoted to the decorative arts of Islam.
-He has supported a research fellowship in Islamic art at the University of Oxford; and in 2005, thanks to the significant endowment of the Khalili Family Trust whose sustaining support continues to the present day, The Khalili Research Centre for the Art and Material Culture of the Middle East at the University of Oxford was opened by the Chancellor, Lord Patten.
-In early 2011, The Trust endowed The Nasser D. Khalili Visiting Professorship in Islamic studies at Queens College, City University of New York, where he graduated in 1974.
+Professor Khalili is also a frequent lecturer and has made notable contributions to the scholarship of Islamic art.
+In 1989, he founded the Nasser D. Khalili Chair of Islamic Art and Archaeology at SOAS, the first of its kind in the world devoted to the decorative arts of Islam.
+He has supported a research fellowship in Islamic art at the University of Oxford, and in 2005, thanks to the significant endowment of the Khalili Family Trust, whose sustaining support continues to the present day, The Khalili Research Centre for the Art and Material Culture of the Middle East at the University of Oxford was opened by its Chancellor, Lord Patten.
+Furthermore, in early 2011, the Khalili Family Trust endowed The Nasser D. Khalili Visiting Professorship in Islamic Studies at Queens College, City University of New York, where he had earlier graduated in 1974.